jjdiazo1/iOShortcuts/Help/How to set up notion API/README.md

 # How to Set Up Notion API for Linking a Database

 This guide will walk you through how to set up Notion's API, generate an API key, and link a database for use in automations like the **Apple Pay to Notion** shortcut.
+If you feel stuck search for a YouTube video explaining this, there are tons.

 ## Step 1: Create an Integration in Notion